remiscarlet/mmd-foo/projects/README.md

 		- SS logo, upscale, clean up in PS leaving a png with alpha.
 		- Import to blender, turn into 3d object and apply texture??
 - Use DoF shift in short cuts to give a zoom feel?
+- Using lighting changes with similar effect to DoF changes
+	- Dramatic lighting?

 ## Focal length shift usages
 - "Zoom in" feel without zooming in